mattbaird/restful_active_merchant/README.md

-restful_active_merchant
+RESTful Active Merchant
 =======================

-RESTful, JSON wrapper around active_merchant
+a RESTful, JSON wrapper around active_merchant, so non-ruby clients can consume this wonderful library.